ringosham/ToggleSneak-Shotbow/README.md

 ## Usage
 ### Version
-This mod is for 1.19.4 Minecraft clients using <a href="https://files.minecraftforge.net/net/minecraftforge/forge/">Forge</a>.
+This mod is for 1.20.1 Minecraft clients using <a href="https://files.minecraftforge.net/net/minecraftforge/forge/">Forge</a>.
-This does not work for versions under 1.19.4.

 ### Installation
 - Download the <a href="https://github.com/Shotbow/ToggleSneak/releases">ToggleSneak jar</a> for the desired Minecraft version